hubidu/ava-codeceptjs/README.md

 Concurrent UI Testing with opinionated stack.
 Using ava, codeceptjs, webdriverio and chrome.

+## Why

+Because

+- Using gherkin syntax in your UI tests does not make sense.
+Business people won't read (or even edit) your tests anyway.
+Developer productivity when writing the tests is and having a maintainable code base is what counts
+- Running tests concurrently will speed up your feedback loop
+- CodeceptJS has a nice API, but otherwise too much magic or unnecessary features

 ## Features

 - Tests are run concurrently speeding up total execution time